 Tikona fort trek is one of the perfect one-day trekking getaways in the Maval region of Lonavala.
 Its easy reach by road and short trekking distance makes its a perfect weekends trek for family with kids and trekking enthusiastic.
-Moreover the difficulty level is easy, so Tikona fort trek is also a perfect start for a novice or first time trekker.
+Moreover the difficulty level required for this trek is easy.
+And so Tikona fort trek is also a preferred trek to start with for a novice or first time trekker.
 Tikona fort has got its unique name for it is situated on top of a triangular shaped mountain.
 The fort now, though very little is left from the original Fort, offers a breathtaking panoramic view of the entire Pavna dam region.

 Tikona Trek Information